Plano, TX, Biomedical Engineering Technology Studies

 Doctor of Philosophy (Ph.D.) in Biomedical Engineering

-Collin College offers certificate and associate's degree programs for students looking to enter the workforce or continue their study at 4-year college or university.
-Students can also pursue programs in biology, electronic engineering technology and industrial engineering.
+Collin College offers certificate programs for students looking to enter the workforce or continue their study at 4-year college or university.
+Students can also pursue a level 1 biotechnology certificate or a level 2 advanced biology certificate.

 Certificate Level 1 - Biotechnology